 - Stress – Stress can cause painful pimples on chin and jaw areas.
 This happens due to the inflammatory stress hormone named cortisol which may lead to overproduction of oil by the skin’s glands.
 The excessive oil production leads to clogged pores and hence chin acne.

 - Inadequate Sleep – Sleep deprivation can cause psychological stress to the skin.
 This leads to abnormalities in the skin structure as well as skin repair.
-Also, inadequate sleep leads to increased insulin resistance that eventually increases sugar in the body – one of the major causes of chin acne.
+Also, inadequate sleep leads to increased insulin resistance that eventually increases sugar in the body – one of the major causes acne on chin.

 - Poor Hygiene – Not maintaining proper hygiene of face generally results in acne on chin.
 Also, chin is the most frequent touched area of the face and dirty hands can easily transfer bacteria to the chin leading to acne breakouts.